-Currently funded NIH projects are listed below.
-LSP Investigators are also involved in several collaborations with industry partners including Boehringer-Ingelheim, Novartis, Roche, and Vertex that focus on the use of multiplex measurement and computational modeling to understand mechanisms of drug action.
+The LSP is an NIH National Center for Systems Biology and an NIH LINCS Project Data and Signature Generation Center.
+An overview of additional government-funded LSP research projects is provided below.
+LSP Investigators are also involved in collaborations with industry partners that apply a combination of multiplex measurement and computational modeling to understand mechanisms of drug action.

-The Harvard Medical School (HMS) Library of Integrated Network-based Cellular Signatures (LINCS) Center was established in October 2010 as one of two research centers in the US creating libraries of signatures that describe how cells respond to perturbation.
-As of October 2011, a total of 10 centers from across the U.S. are participating in the NIH LINCS program.
-The aim of the HMS LINCS Center is to create signatures that measure responses to therapeutic drugs of cells derived from different human tissues.
-Much of our work is on tumor cells (from breast, liver and colon), but we also study primary human cells from normal and diseased patients.
+The Harvard Medical School Library of Integrated Network-based Cellular Signatures (LINCS) Center was established in October 2010 to create libraries of measurable cellular responses or signatures that describe how cells respond to perturbation.
+As of March 2017, six centers across the U.S. participate in the NIH LINCS program.
+The aim of the HMS LINCS Center is to create signatures that measure the responses of cells derived from different human tissues to therapeutic drugs.
+Much of the work focuses on tumor cells (from breast, liver and colon), but we also study primary human cells from normal and diseased patients.
 As perturbing agents, our focus is on small molecule kinase inhibitors, which are a leading class of therapeutic agents for treatment of cancer, autoimmune and other diseases.

 Big Mechanism: Programmatic modeling for reasoning across complex mechanisms (W911NF-14-1-0397)